 NY Bagel & Deli has also shared how they will be helping Cast Members.
 Anyone from the community can stop in at any of their locations and buy a breakfast, lunch, or pizza and say it’s for a “Disney Employee Free Meal Deal.”
 For every one bought, NY Bagel & Deli will watch it and make it 2 free meal deals to Disney Employees.
 All a Disney employee needs to do to access these free meal deals is send a message to NY Bagel & Deli and ask what’s available starting October 5th and show their Disney ID.
 Cast Members are directed to like the NY Bagel & Deli Facebook page to see updates and availability and to be able to send NY Bagel & Deli a message.

 Last week, Florida’s Orange County Mayor Jerry Demings announced that he will be reopening the Orange CARES Individuals and Family Assistance Program for a second round of applications.
 An additional 30 million dollars allocated for the Individual and Family Assistance segment of the Federal CARES funds for Orange County will be available this round.
 Eligible applicants will receive a one-time payment of $1,000 to “help bridge financial gaps.”
-The application portals will have two opening dates:
+The application portals originally had two opening dates:

 - Monday, October 12th at 8AM; and